vlttx/client_tracker_rails_js/README.md

 ## INSTALL AND USAGE INSTRUCTIONS

 To use ClientTracker, fork and clone the repository.
-CD to the local repository files, run bundle install, and then run rails s from the terminal.
-In your web browser, navigate to the appropriate localhost, and sign up as usual or through Facebook.
+CD to the local repository files, run **bundle install**, and then run **rails s** from the terminal.
+In your web browser, navigate to the appropriate localhost, and sign up with your email or through Facebook.

 ## LINK TO MIT LICENSE